ayertey01/newclockhtml/README.md

 # newstopwatch
-created a new Timer using simple html. css and js scripts
+created a new Timer using simple html, css and js scripts